tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_doc_getting_started_section.md

 {% include random_ad2.html %}

-Especially if your users are already familiar with Postman, Run in Postman is a good option to provide (especially as one option of many for users to try out your API), as it allows users to easily generate the needed code to make requests in practically any language.
+Especially if your users are already familiar with Postman, Run in Postman is a good option to provide (especially as one option of many for users to try out your API) because it allows users to easily generate the needed code to make requests in practically any language.
 It gives users a jumping off point where they can build on your information to create more detailed and customized calls.

 If you don't already have a "Try it out" feature in your docs, the Run in Postman button gives you this interactivity in an easy way, without requiring you to sacrifice the single source of truth for your docs.